-In order to facilitate airline to airline activities after the distribution of SALs and before the start of the SC, coordinators and schedules facilitators will make available on request, the full details of all slot requests and all slot allocations at the same airport.
+In order to facilitate airline to airline activities after the distribution of SALs and before the start of the SC, coordinators and schedules facilitators will make available on request, their database to all airlines that submitted an SCR for that airport.
+This database must contain details by airline, of all requested slots and all allocated slots in a format that excludes flight number and route details.
+The preferred method of accessing this database is via the Internet.
+Alternatively the data should be provided by the coordinator upon request from any airline.
 (6.9)